learn-co-curriculum/phase-0-final-project/README.md

 _singular_ task.

-Good commit practices are critical for large companies and organizations where many developers are working on large code-bases &mdash; in these cases, limiting the size of commits makes it easier for others to understand what changes the commit brings.
+Good commit practices are critical for large companies and organizations where many developers are working on large code-bases — in these cases, limiting the size of commits makes it easier for others to understand what changes the commit brings.
 If a commit introduces a bug into the code base, it is fairly easy to revert a _small_ commit.
 A big commit, on the other hand, may require